Rosie Swale-Pope: Romania run

 In the same year, Rosie ran through Romania to the Hungarian border.

 Iceland run

 Rosie ran 1000 mi solo across Iceland in 1999.
 The run took her from the Arctic Circle to the capital, Reykjavík.

 South Africa Ultramarathons

-To mark the millennium, Rosie Swale achieved a long-standing ambition and successfully completed the challenging 'Comrades Marathon', one of the world's oldest and largest ultramarathons, run over a distance of approximately 90 km between the capital of the Kwazulu-Natal Province of South Africa, Pietermaritzburg, and the coastal city of Durban.
+To mark the millennium, in 2000 Rosie Swale successfully completed the challenging Comrades Marathon, one of the world's oldest and largest ultramarathons, run over a distance of approximately 90 km between the capital of the Kwazulu-Natal Province of South Africa, Pietermaritzburg, and the coastal city of Durban.
 The direction of the race alternates each year between the up run starting from Durban and the down run starting from Pietermaritzburg.
 Equivalent to running two marathons, Rosie Swale-Pope completed it in 11 hours 1 minute 1 second.
 She was awarded a bronze medal for completing the race, which has been described as the roadrunner's equivalent to climbing Mount Everest.